Today I’m explaining annuitization and what it means to annuitize a policy.

 But, for the most part, annuities are expensive financial products not worth considering.

 You can actually annuitize an annuity.
-That is, you can turn the value of your pot of money into a stream of payments.
-(But you don’t have to do this!)
+That is, you can turn the dollar value of an annuity into an income stream.

 The Advantages of Annuitization

-With annuitization, you only get access to a small slice of your money each year.
-This prevents you from blowing all your money in one fell swoop.
+One solution might be to annuitize your annuity.
+Doing this will only give you access to a small slice of your annuity each month/year and can help prevent you from spending your money in one fell swoop.

 Ease the Burden and Stress of Investing